 By engaging Janice with the StrengthsFinder, she came to understand that the stress of her job was not caused by her deficiencies, but by the fact she was ill-suited for executive leadership.
 Janice is a numbers person who loves order and the certainty of a spread sheet.
 Executive leadership required navigating the personalities on her board, meeting frequently with donors, addressing the media as well as engaging the public at large.
 These demands were way outside Janice’s strengths resulting in poor performance and diminished satisfaction with work.

-In this case, it was the Board’s fault for putting her in the job and keeping her in the job for which she was not equipped.
+In this case, it was the Board’s fault for putting her in the job and keeping her in a job for which she was not equipped.
 Armed with this revelation, Janice turned in her resignation.
 Today she is the #2 as VP for Administration at another nonprofit and is back to dealing with numbers and logistics.
 She sleeps 8 hours a night.

 So when the next New Year’s Eve rolls around, do yourself a favor and resolve to take yourself to the next level.
 Then do this by rooting your resolutions in what you are already doing well.
 This way you can make the coming days, weeks, months and years a journey of going from good to great, from average to awesome.